zeusops/operationbot/README.md

 ### Python setup

-This repository uses Python3.9, using [Poetry](https://python-poetry.org) as package manager to define a Python package inside `src/operationbot/`.
+This repository uses Python 3.10, using [Poetry](https://python-poetry.org) as package manager to define a Python package inside `src/operationbot/`.